Trees outside woodland

 Area and distribution

-Forest Research data shows that the total area of Trees Outside Woods in Devon is 39,114 ha .
+Forest Research data shows that the total area of trees outside woodland in Devon is 39,114 hectares .
 (RK unsure as to whether we can use this figure – why?)

 Condition

-Little is known about the health of Devon’s Trees Outside Woodlands.
+Little is known about the health of Devon’s trees outside woodland.

 Key pressures and opportunities

-Given the huge value of trees there is currently huge momentum nationally and in Devon to increase tree cover, including trees outside woodlands.
-This is largely driven by climate change but also by an increased awareness and appreciation of trees.
-Community groups, local authorities and other organisations across Devon are looking for opportunities to increase tree cover and to ensure that any trees that do need to be felled are replaced.
-This provides a huge opportunity to increase tree cover.
-It is important that trees are not planted where this will harm other wildlife-rich habitats or species – see Where to focus action.
+Given the huge value of trees, momentum is building nationally and across Devon to increase tree cover, including trees outside woodland.
+Although this is largely driven by climate change, there is growing awareness and appreciation of the many other benefits trees provide.
+Community groups, local authorities and other organisations across Devon are actively looking for opportunities to increase tree cover and ensure that trees that do need to be felled are replaced.
+This interest provides a huge opportunity to increase tree cover.
+However, it’s important that trees are not planted where this will harm other wildlife-rich habitats or species.
+See Where to focus action below for more information.

-There are huge opportunities to improve the inclusion of trees (alongside other wildlife habitats) in the design of new developments and infrastructure projects.
-This must be done to maximise multiple benefits (reducing noise and air pollution, flood control, shade, contact with nature etc).
+There are significant opportunities to improve how trees (and other wildlife habitats) are included in the design of new developments and infrastructure projects.
+This must be done to make the most of their many benefits, such as reducing noise and air pollution, flood control, providing shade and contact with nature.

-There are demonstrable financial and environmental benefits from having more trees and woods on farms.
-In fields and hedges they assist with land stabilisation, water retention, shade and shelter.
-When planted in more structured patterns in grazed land (known as silvopasture) or arable land (known as silvoarable) fruit and timber trees can be an integral part of the productive farming process delivering financial benefits alongside nature recovery.
+There are proven financial and environmental benefits from having more trees on farms.
+In fields and hedges they help to stabilise land, retain water and provide shade and shelter.
+When they’re planted in more structured patterns on grazed land (known as silvopasture) or arable land (known as silvoarable) fruit and timber trees can be an integral part of a productive farming, bringing financial gain while supporting nature recovery.

-In urban areas many of the largest trees date back to the Victorian era (where space for large species such as plane, chestnut and oak was easier to find).
-Young trees are needed to ensure continuity.
+In urban areas many of the largest trees date back to the Victorian era, when space for large species such as plane, chestnut and oak was easier to find.
+Young trees must be planted to ensure continuity.

-Many trees outside woodlands, especially in towns and villages, are subject to some sort of management.
-Reasons include safety, visibility, nuisance, damage and subsidence.
-When done well management can enhance the health, longevity and appearance of the tree.
-However it can often be done badly and this can exacerbate safety and nuisance issues and shorten the life of the tree.
-Widespread adoption of high quality tree care will assist nature recovery and be cost effective.
+Many trees outside woodlands, especially in towns and villages, are managed to some extent, for example to maintain safety and visibility or reduce nuisance, damage and subsidence.
+Done well, management can enhance the health, longevity and appearance of the tree.
+However, when done badly (which it often is) it can worsen safety and nuisance issues and shorten the life of the tree.
+Widespread adoption of best practice tree management will support nature recovery and be cost effective.

-Tree management must be undertaken at the right time of year – both for the tree and to minimise impacts on wildlife (including meeting legislative requirements) e.g. avoiding disturbance to nesting birds and roosting bats.
+It’s vital that tree management is carried out at the right time of year, both for the health of the tree and to minimise impacts on wildlife (including meeting legislative requirements).
+For example, wherever possible nesting birds and roosting bats should not be disturbed.

 Native trees and other wildlife have evolved together and retaining, replacing and increasing native trees must be a priority.
-However there are opportunities to grow a wide range of non-native and ornamental species that support wildlife and to reflect climate change.
-In urban areas a wide range of tree species can deliver cooling, pollution control and water flow reduction.
-In farmed landscapes tree species can be selected for their fruiting, fodder and shade potential.
+However there are opportunities to grow a wide range of non-native and ornamental species that support wildlife and are better able to cope with changing conditions as a result of climate change.
+In urban areas a wide range of tree species can lower temperatures, control pollution and reduce water flow.
+In farmed landscapes tree species can be chosen for the fruit, fodder and shade they provide.

-There is funding available from DEFRA, the Forestry Commission and organisations such as the Woodland Trust to support the planting of trees outside woodlands.
+Funding is available from DEFRA, the Forestry Commission and organisations such as the Woodland Trust to support planting trees outside woodland.

 2. What we need to do and where